distributopia/sticker-bay/README.md

 **Please, add your sticker packs, postcards, posters and other promotional Fediverse materials!**

-Add a new folder (for example, `stickerpack-3`).
+Add a new folder (for example, `stickerpack-3` or `promo-3`).
 Then add your materials, license file, and READMe file with authors, credits, comments.
 Thank you!

 If you modify existing materials and believe your modifications make original images better, please, push those modifications back with some explanation why you made those changes.